-Unfortunately, this is just isn't going to help you too much is deciding whether to keep or cancel your score.
+Unfortunately, this is just not going to help you too much in deciding whether to keep or cancel your score.

 But Someone Told Me You Can Tell Which Section is the Experimental!

 Now the experimental section may be any section of the test.
-It may be placed in the first three sections, or it may be in the final two.
+The test-makers may place it in the first three sections or the final two.

-LSAC likely changed this because cheaters were able to look ahead in their test book and thereby sometimes tell which section was experimental.
-They then could do this section half-heartedly or not at all and have an advantage by being more rested for the scored sections.
-It would have been hard to nail them because such a cheater could claim to merely have guessed which section was experimental.
+LSAC likely changed this because cheaters could look ahead in their test book and thereby sometimes tell which section was experimental.
+They then could do this section half-heartedly or even skip it altogether and have an advantage by being more rested for the scored sections.
+It would have been hard to nail them because such a cheater could claim to have guessed which section was experimental merely.

-Some people claim to be able to sense which section is experimental because ‘it just feels weird’ or it ‘contains strange questions.’
+Some people claim to sense which section is experimental because ‘it just feels weird’ or it ‘contains strange questions.’
 Do not try to do this as there is no way to do it reliably.
 If you are wrong, that’s obviously a total disaster.

 Remember that when taking the test, the only sure strategy for doing well is to put your best effort into each and every section of the test.